• Home

 ChartExpo charts and graphs are available both in Google Sheets and Microsoft Excel.
 Please use the following CTA’s to install the tool of your choice and create beautiful visualizations in a few clicks in your favorite tool.

-Profit and Loss Statement Example for a Small Business
+Sample P&L Statement for Small Business

 The sample data below is for a Profit and Loss statement for a small business.